 - Oil vehicles are flammable when heated and rags soaked in these oils may ignite by spontaneous combustion.

-- Pigment poisoning can occur if pigments are inhaled or ingested.
+- Inhaling or ingesting pigment can lead to poisoning.
 The main hazard is accidental ingestion of pigments due to eating, drinking or smoking while working, or inadvertent hand to mouth contact.
 Certain pigments are linked with more severe hazards:

 - Chromate (chrome yellow and zinc yellow), cadmium, lamp black, carbon black, and chrome pigments are linked to: allergic skin reactions, anemia, gastrointestinal problems, peripheral nerve damage (and brain damage in children), kidney damage and reproductive system damage, lung cancer, and skin cancer.